kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 Create 3 new API types in a new `reference.authorization.k8s.io` API Group:

 1. **ClusterReferenceGrant:** This resource grants access to resources by following references within the same namespace.
-For example, a `gateway-tls` ClusterReferenceGrant would grant access to Gateway controllers for same-namespace references from Gateways to TLS Secrets.
+For example, a `gateways` ClusterReferenceGrant would grant access to Gateway controllers for same-namespace references from Gateways to TLS Secrets.
 API developers would bundle these resources with their APIs.